 “The Rebel” stars former Hollywood stuntman Johnny Nguyen, who also co-wrote the screenplay with his brother Charlie, the film’s director.
 The movie’s biggest draw to foreign audiences will undoubtedly be its high-octane action sequences, though fans of 1980s TV show 21 Jump Street (aka the show that Johnny Depp was in before he made it big) will get a kick out of seeing Dustin Nguyen, also of 21 Jump Street fame, here playing a vicious bad guy with some heavy duty martial arts moves.
 Dustin makes for an impressive villain, and makes “The Rebel” worthwhile in-between all the kicking, punching, and crazy spin kicks from leading man Nguyen, of which there are plenty.
 The guy knows how to jump and kick very, very well.

 The film is set in 1920s Vietnam, currently under the colonial rule of those pesky French.
 Johnny Nguyen plays Cuong, one of three Vietnamese secret police badasses that roam the streets of Vietnam looking for troublemaking rebels.
-When Cuong and his boss Sy (Dustin Nguyen) foil a daylight assassination attempt on a high-ranking French official, they also nab a major key to catching the country’s most wanted man, the leader of the insurgency – his daughter, Thuy (Veronica Ngo).
+When Cuong and his boss Sy (Dustin Nguyen) foil a daylight assassination attempt on a high-ranking French official, they also nab Thuy (Veronica Ngo), the daughter of the country’s most wanted man.
 While Sy attempts to break Thuy, Cuong is going through something of a midlife crisis, ushered forth by the splattered brains of a young rebel fighter he was forced to shoot at point-blank range.
 Soon, Cuong has developed a conscience and helps Thuy escape the vile clutches of Sy.
 The two head off into the countryside, with Sy and the French in hot pursuit.

 But never you mind the above paragraph.
 I’m sure most action fans who are considering picking up “The Rebel” are wondering what martial arts styles they’ll be getting.
 I’m not a martial arts expert by any means, but I do play one on the Internet.
 Muay Thai seems to be the dominant fighting form for the men in the movie, including star Johnny Nguyen and Dustin Nguyen, who I didn’t know was capable of this kind of physical stunt work, so that’s another pleasant surprise.
 Veronica Ngo’s fighting is more natural and fluid (womanly, if you will), and less reliant on power and more on movement and speed.
 There are plenty of stand-out fight scenes in the movie, and it’s usually a very good time when Cuong locks horns with Sy or another male opponent.
 Thuy’s action scenes are pretty to look at (the lady ain’t so bad on the eyes, either), but they’re more heavily choreographed than realistic.
 Still, it’s obvious she’s not just going through the motions, and actually knows what she’s doing.